Anirudh47/Automated-Categorization-of-Computer-Science-Research-Papers-using-NLP/submission.md

 ![image](https://user-images.githubusercontent.com/111641830/236696016-464d6307-53f2-4780-8204-155cfdb03e44.png)

+### Popular categories

-### The blelow graphs gives us the  idea of the most popular categories of work:
+The blelow graphs gives us the  idea of the most popular categories of work:

 The next step is to check for most common categories.
 We see that LG (Machine Learning) towers over all other categories, indicating that a lot of work is being done in machine learning.